awsdocs/amazon-rekognition-developer-guide/doc_source/using-rekognition-video-stream-processor.md

 ## Using stream processors \(Java V1 example\)<a name="using-stream-processors"></a>

-The following example code shows how to call various stream processor operations, such as [CreateStreamProcessor](API_CreateStreamProcessor.md) and [StartStreamProcessor](API_StartStreamProcessor.md), using Java V1\.
+The following example code shows how to call various stream processor operations, such as [ CreateStreamProcessor ](API_CreateStreamProcessor.md) and [ StartStreamProcessor ](API_StartStreamProcessor.md), using Java V1\.
 The example includes a stream processor manager class \(StreamManager\) that provides methods to call stream processor operations\.
 The starter class \(Starter\) creates a StreamManager object and calls various operations\.

 **To configure the example:**